yousefhou/Sitech-Internship/Week  2-4/DockerCourse/DockerNote.md

 # some questions :
 Q: Which is the default data directory for Docker?
-answer: /var/lib/docker
+>/var/lib/docker

 Q:What component of the docker engine manages the images, containers, volumes and networks on a host?

-answer: docker deamon
+>docker deamon

 Q:By default, data stored inside the container is always persistent
-answer: false
+>false

 Q:What is the command to view the version of docker engine installed?
-answer: docker version
+>docker version

 Q:What are the components of the Docker Engine?
-answer: Docker CLI , Docker Deamon , REST API
+>Docker CLI , Docker Deamon , REST API

 Q:What component of the docker architecture is responsible for managing containers on Linux on version 1.15 of Docker Engine?
-answer: libcontainer
+>libcontainer

 Q:What are the 2 specifications from OCI?
-answer: here are currently two specifications in development and in use: Runtime Specification (runtime-spec) and the Image Specification (image-spec)
+>here are currently two specifications in development and in use: Runtime Specification (runtime-spec) and the Image Specification (image-spec)

 Q:By default, Docker is configured to look for images on Google Cloud Registry
-answer: false
+>false

 Q:We can run containers without installing Docker?
-answer: true
+>true

 Q:What are the primary objects that Docker engine manages?
-answer: images , container ,Volumes , networks .
+>images , container ,Volumes , networks .

 Q:Which component is responsible for keeping the containers alive when the Docker Daemon goes down?
-answer: containered-Shim
+>containered-Shim

 Q:Which component is a read-only template used for creating a Docker container?
-answer: docker image
+>docker image

 Q:What does OCI stand for?
-answer: open container initiative
+>open container initiative

 Q:Each container gets a CPU share of …. assigned by default.
-answer: 1024
+>1024

 Q:What will happen if the --memory-swap is set to -1?
-answer: the container is allowed to use unlimited swap
+>the container is allowed to use unlimited swap

 Q:What is a linux feature that prevents a process within the container to access raw sockets?
-answer: kernel capabilities.
+>kernel capabilities.

-by default a container runs with unlimited CPU and memory resource (true)
+Q:by default a container runs with unlimited CPU and memory resource
+>True

 Q:By default, all containers get the same share of CPU cycles.
 How to modify the shares?
-answer: docker container run --cpu-shares=512nginx
+>docker container run --cpu-shares=512nginx

 # when you install Docker it creates 3 networks automaticly (Bridge , None , Host ):